- Open Source

-To get a richer view of a given campaign, either click the analytics icon for the Campaign on the dashboard or the Analytics link on the left-hand navigation then select the app and campaign you want to analyze..
+To get a richer view of a given campaign, click either the analytics icon for the Campaign on the dashboard or the Analytics link on the left-hand navigation, and then select the app and campaign you want to analyze..

 Push Campaign Analytics - Details¶

-Your Campaign Details dashboard allows you to see the performance of a campaign over time.
-Mouse over the chart to see Sent, Open and Failed counts by time period.
+Your Campaign Details dashboard shows you the performance of a campaign over time.
+Hover over the chart to view Sent, Open and Failed counts by time period.

-You can also click on the chart to see a detailed breakout for each time period displayed.
+You can also click on the chart for a detailed breakout for each time period displayed.
 To download the data, click the chart and then click the “Download CSV” button.